 History and Symptoms: Muscle weakness may appear either suddenly, over weeks or months, or gradually over many years.
 If it appears suddenly, it may be related to other conditions or medications.

-Physical Exam: The doctor will try to find out which muscles are weak since the pattern of weakness may suggest the cause.
-The doctor will also test reflexes and your ability to sense a pin prick or other stimulus.
+Physical Exam: The physical medicine and rehabilitation (PM&R) physician will try to find out which muscles are weak since the pattern of weakness may suggest the cause.
+The PM&R physician will also test reflexes and your ability to sense a pin prick or other stimulus.
 This is done to rule out problems that are brain-based rather than muscle-based.

-Rehab Management: Exercise or physical therapy and an improved diet can improve strength and mobility.
+Rehab Management: The PM&R physician may recommend exercise or physical therapy and an improved diet which can improve strength and mobility.
 Depending on the cause, hormone therapy or anti-inflammatory drugs may also be used.

 Other Resources for Patients and Families: Families can help by getting patients to take part in physical activities and exercise programs, and eat a healthy diet.